tinybirdco/use-case-real-time-anomaly-detection/readme.md

 * **Interquartile Range (IQR)**: Using statistical methods to identify outliers based on the interquartile range.
 * **Z-score**: Applying standard deviation-based analysis to identify anomalies in the data distribution.

-Each anomaly detection method is implemented as SQL queries within separate Pipes.
-The project demonstrates how these SQL-based anomaly detection recipes can be integrated into real-world data pipelines to monitor and analyze streaming data streams continuously.
+Each anomaly detection method is implemented as SQL queries within separate Tinybird Pipes and published as an API Endpoint.

 ## Project resources